Understanding Biometric Security

 Palm & Vein Recognition

 Contactless, hygienic authentication using infrared vein mapping.
-Growing rapidly in healthcare, financial services, and post-pandemic security environments.
+Adoption has doubled in healthcare and financial services since 2020, driven by post-pandemic hygiene requirements.

 What Are You Securing?